pseudotexan/spicemanager-tutorial/docs/source/index.rst

 Getting started
 --------
 1. Clone the git repo to your computer from http://www.github.com/pseudotexan/spicewrapper

 2. Install dependencies, if needed:

    1. numpy

    2. pandas

    3. matplotlib

    4. scipy

    5. pyperclip

 3. In the spicewrapper folder, go to ``example_scripts/pulse_filter_grid_optimization_script.py``

 4. Near the top, modify the ``path_to_spicewrapper`` path to reflect the **actual git directory** on your computer.
 Note that it will have a different structure depending on the OS you're using.
 This change will make it easier to copy this example file and use it in other project directories unrelated to spicewrapper.

+5. Open your IDE with Administrator mode to give it the appropriate privileges.
+These are used for creating temporary symbolic links that connect the circuit file to a subcircuit folder in any directory.
+I'm working on a better solution than this, but this approach works on Windows for now (on Mac, it is not needed).

 Running a simple example
 --------
 In this example, we'll run one of the included scripts, ``example_scripts/pulse_filter_grid_optimization_script.py``, to showcase some of the useful features of Spicewrapper.
+Before proceeding, make sure that you modified the path to the Spicewrapper directory as instructed in step (4) of the previous section.
+You need to do this for each different script that you run, but you can copy and paste it.

 This example uses a netlist file, ``example_circuits/pulse_filter.cir``, which implements a simple RLC lowpass filter.
 The values of each element are parameterized in the netlist, i.e. ``.param rval = 50``.
 Spicewrapper looks for parameter values in the ``.cir`` file (note: it does not look in subcircuits for parameters) and updates their values as needed for sweeps or optimization runs.
 Note that it never directly modifies your circuit file; changes are always made to a temporary copy created in the temporary folder of the spicewrapper directory.